Sufism in Bangladesh: Involvement in politics

 Islamic rule of Bengal began with Sufi blessings, when Ghiyasuddin Iwaj Shah took power in 1208 claiming to have had the blessing of two dervishes.
 The Ilyas Shahi dynasty was endorsed by Alaul Haq Pandavi, and the dynasty always had a relationship of mutual patronage with Sufis of the Chishti Order.

-In modern times, Sufi pir have sometimes engaged in Bangladeshi politics.
+In modern times, Sufi pirs have sometimes engaged in Bangladeshi politics.
 Khwaja Enayetpuri was an "active supporter" of the Muslim League, although he never associated his tariqa with politics.
-The pir Hafizi Huzur unsuccessfully contested the Bangladeshi presidential election in 1986.
+The pir Hafezzi Huzur unsuccessfully contested the Bangladeshi presidential election in 1986.
 The pir of Atroshi supported the freedom fighters in the Bangladesh Liberation War and in 1989 founded a political party, the Zaker Party, that was opposed to Indian influence but contested the 1991 election without success.

 Academic Samuel Landell Mills identifies the increased use of physical objects in Bangladeshi Sufism over other forms of Sufism as an attempt to extend the pirs spiritual authority to a worldly one.
-Pir are associated with the places that they teach in, and the growth in material and stature of these places further strengthens their spiritual authority.
+Pirs are associated with the places that they teach in, and the growth in material and stature of these places further strengthens their spiritual authority.

 Sufi chains

-The Qadiri, Razzaqiah, Sureshwaria, Maizbhandaria, Naqshbandi, Chishti, Mujaddid, Ahmadia, Mohammadia, Soharwardi and Rifa'i orders were among the most widespread Sufi orders in Bangladesh in the late 1980s.
+The Qadiri, Razzaqiah, Sureshwaria, Maizbhandaria, Naqshbandi, Chishti, Mujaddid, Ahmadia, Mohammadia, Soharwardi, Abul Ulaiya and Rifa'i orders were among the most widespread Sufi orders in Bangladesh in the late 1980s.

-Prominent Sufi personalities in Bangladesh includes Sayyid Muhammad Burhanuddin Uwaysi, Abdul Gafur Hali, Syed Ahmad Ali Urfi Jan Sharif Shah Sureshwari, Ahmed Ullah Maizbhanderi, Golamur Rahman Maizbhandari aka "Baba Bhandari", Salekur Rahman Rahe Bhanderi, Sayed Delaor Husaein, Sayed Ziaul Haq, Syed Rashid Ahmed Jaunpuri.
-Sufism in Bangladesh is owed to the great saint in Bangladesh, Khwaja Enayetpuri, whose family lineage traced back to Baghdad but later on migrated to Delhi.
+Prominent Sufi personalities in Bangladesh includes Sayyid Muhammad Burhanuddin Uwaysi, Abdul Gafur Hali, Syed Ahmad Ali Urfi Jan Sharif Shah Sureshwari, Syed Shah Muhammad siddiq (A'la Hujur), Syed Shah Muhammad Farooq, Ahmed Ullah Maizbhanderi, Golamur Rahman Maizbhandari aka "Baba Bhandari", Salekur Rahman Rahe Bhanderi, Sayed Delaor Husaein, Sayed Ziaul Haq, Syed Rashid Ahmed Jaunpuri.
+Sufism in Bangladesh is owed to the saint Khwaja Enayetpuri in Bangladesh, whose family lineage traced back to Baghdad but later on migrated to Delhi.
 The regular Sufi practice in many of the Khaneghahs in Bangladesh is zikr, assisted with ghazals.
-The participants of zikr do not perform any other sama (Suif music), qawwali, or dance.
+The participants of zikr do not perform any other Sama (Sufi music), qawwali, or dance.
 Sufism in Bangladesh is a silent and spontaneous movement.
 The Sufis and the Sheikhs in India and Bangladesh are believed to have shown many miracles and divine activities.